Tap here to get 5 Secrets to Stress Free Dinners

 greek salad dressing in a salad dressing container

-I am pretty much obsessed with making my own salad dressing recipes.
+I am pretty much obsessed with making my own homemade salad dressings.
 They are so easy to throw together.
-Typically my recipes use ingredients that most people have on hand.
+Typically my recipes use simple ingredients that most people have on hand.
 This great Greek Salad Dressing Recipe is no exception.

-Greeks traditionally use little more than olive oil, red wine vinegar, oregano, and some salt when dressing salads, like in my Mediterranean Salad.
-This dressing is meant to replicate what is sold in U.S. grocery stores as “Greek Dressing.”
+Greek cooking traditionally use little more than olive oil, red wine vinegar, oregano, and some salt when dressing salads, like in my Mediterranean Salad.
+It is like a Greek vinaigrette.
+On the other hand, this dressing is meant to replicate what is sold in U.S. grocery stores as “Greek Dressing.”

 Reader Review